 To facilitate this process, we devised vision setting survey form.
 You can answer survey form at https://goo.gl/vgyD54 and help yourself setting up your own vision.
 I encourage you to respond.

-My Dear Friends, I appreciate your valuable time.
-I will see you in my next letter.
-Thank you for giving me this great opportunity to write to you and help me to learn, unlearn and relearn in this process.
+My Dear Friends, Appreciate your valuable time.
+See you in my next letter.
+Thank you for giving me this great opportunity to write to you and help me to learn, unlearn and relearn.
 I personally thank all websites, authors who are publishing / writing such an inspiring stories for common good and contributing for better world.
 With Best Wishes, Dr. Ravi Saripalle